muratk3n/thirdwave/en/README.md

 What of the debates?
 IMO only the last one counts.
 I'd limp throughout the first two and open the can of whoop ass on the third.
-Kerry could not finish the job on the third, and did not get the title as the winner.
+Kerry could not finish the job on the last one, and did not get the title as the 'winner of the debates'.

 ---